NBISweden/SMS_6278_NG-Larsson/session_1.md

 Use this
 [*link*](https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Eukaryota/UP000000589/UP000000589_10090.fasta.gz)
 or use the command below.
 The command `curl` ("cat URL") is a browser without a graphical user interface.
-Here we use it to download from a URL.
+Here we use it to download from an URL.

 \tiny